10 min read

 An estate filled with large, luxurious landed houses (and plenty of embassies), Tanglin is a wonderful respite from the buzz of nearby Orchard.

 Having the beautiful Singapore Botanic Gardens, a UNESCO World Heritage Site, as the neighbourhood park is also a huge plus.
-Taking walks in the park in the hood in Tanglin at the Botanic Gardens are a whole different level–nowhere else in Singapore can you find a park with a swan lake, gentle rolling hills, the national orchid garden, and weeknd outdoor music performances.
+Taking walks in the park in the hood in Tanglin at the Botanic Gardens is a whole different level–nowhere else in Singapore can you find a park with a swan lake, gentle rolling hills, the national orchid garden, and weekend outdoor music performances.

-Do note that the neighbourhood is quiet and tranquil, with the nearest eating and shopping enclaves at Dempsey Hill or Orchard–so you’ll need to travel further out in search of local hawker food or markets.
+Do note that the neighbourhood is quiet, with the nearest eating and shopping enclaves at Dempsey Hill or Orchard.
+You’ll need to travel further out in search of local hawker food or markets.

 5. Bukit Timah